ArtPoon/slides/markdown/mbi3100-formats.md

 * NCBI requires users to use its own open-source software to download data
 * https://github.com/ncbi/sra-tools
 * `fasterq-dump` uses multi-threading and file caching to make downloads faster
-* current release for Linux only!
+* originally only available for Linux and macOS - recently made available for [Windows](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).